borhan008/anonymous-compliment-app-react-js/README.md

 # What is AnoMsg ?
 It's a simple reactjs script to get anonymous compliments.
-You can create your own anonymous  compliments web application such Kubool, Hush by using this script.
+You can create your own anonymous  compliments web application such Kubool, Hushapp by using this script.

 # Screenshot